Ictp/Repozer/README.md

 -------

 There are some things that you should notice:
-- Results pagination has been disabled and results are limited to 5000 (you can change this behaviour by yourself by looking into code)
+- Results pagination has been disabled and results are limited (you can change this behaviour by yourself by looking into code)